gordon0907/SoundBridge/README.md

 ## Known Issue

-- **Audio Delay After Toggling Microphone**: After toggling the microphone on the client, the server's audio output may experience a delay.
-This is likely due to `pyaudio` stream management, where stopping a stream interferes with another.
-The current workaround is to restart the client.
+- **Audio Delay After Toggling AirPods Microphone**: When using AirPods, toggling the microphone in the client may cause a delay in the server's audio output.
+This issue likely occurs due to a shift in the AirPods' output sample rate when the microphone is activated, dropping from 48 kHz to 24 kHz.
+The current workaround is to restart the client to resynchronize the audio stream.

 ## TODO